img

 Entry by Road: If you planning to enter Nepal from the Indian or Tibetan border, there is direct transportation services are available or we can provide a privet vehicle as your requirement.

-Tourist Visa for Nepal: All the foreign nationals, other than Indian citizens, are required to obtain a Tourist Visa to enter Nepal by flight or by road.
+Tourist visa for Nepal: All the foreign nationals, other than Indian citizens, are required to obtain a Tourist Visa to enter Nepal by flight or by road.

-Pre-Arranged Visa: We suggest applying for an online tourist visa through the nearest Nepalese Embassy or Consular office in your home or neighbouring country.
+Pre-arranged visa: We suggest applying for an online tourist visa through the nearest Nepalese Embassy or Consular office in your home or neighbouring country.

-Visa on Arrival: Alternatively, you can obtain a Visa on Arrival at Kathmandu's Tribhuvan International Airport or at any official land entry point from the Indian or Tibetan border.
+Visa on arrival: Alternatively, you can obtain a Visa on Arrival at Kathmandu's Tribhuvan International Airport or at any official land entry point from the Indian or Tibetan border.

-For Visa on Arrival, you will need:
+For visa on arrival, you will need:

 • A completed visa application form (which you can fill up at immigration desk)